estuary/flow/site/docs/reference/Connectors/capture-connectors/MariaDB/MariaDB.md

 - [Binary log expiration period](https://mariadb.com/kb/en/using-and-maintaining-the-binary-log/#purging-log-files) set to at least 30 days (2592000 seconds) if at all possible.
   - This value may be set lower if necessary, but we [strongly discourage](#insufficient-binlog-retention) going below 7 days as this may increase the likelihood of unrecoverable failures.
     MariaDB's default value is 0 (no expiration).
-- A watermarks table.
-The watermarks table is a small "scratch space" to which the connector occasionally writes a small amount of data (a UUID, specifically) to ensure accuracy when backfilling preexisting table contents.
-  - The default name is `"flow.watermarks"`, but this can be overridden in `config.json`.
 - A database user with appropriate permissions:
   - `REPLICATION CLIENT` and `REPLICATION SLAVE` [privileges](https://mariadb.com/docs/skysql/ref/es10.6/privileges/).
-  - Permission to insert, update, and delete on the watermarks table.
   - Permission to read the tables being captured.
   - Permission to read from `information_schema` tables, if automatic discovery is used.
 - If the table(s) to be captured include columns of type `DATETIME`, the `time_zone` system variable